ATFutures/who3/README.md

 The third stage of this project will proceed through seven methodological phases:

-1.  **Analytic Methods and Software** The previous phase resulted in a prototype ATT representing patterns of active travel in Accra only.
-    The first phase of this third project will apply all previous analyses to Kathmandu, thereby consolidating code and ensuring transferability between locations.
+1.  **Analytic Methods and Software** Phase II resulted in a prototype ATT representing patterns of active travel in Accra only.
+This third Phase will apply all previous analyses to Kathmandu, thereby consolidating code and ensuring transferability between locations.

 2.  **Health Impacts** The primary outputs of the ATT in current form are metrics of mobility (densities of movement along street segments